Do You Want to Boost Your Personal Productivity?

 30% Discount for Starters

-Ready for anything is probably the least known book by David Allen.
-It was published in 2003 and consists of a compilation of 52 articles that explore different aspects of GTD: keep your head clear to be more creative, focus productively, create structures that work and relax despite being in motion.
+Ready for Anything: 52 Productivity Principles for Getting Things Done is probably David Allen’s least known book.
+It was published in 2003 and consists of a compilation of 52 articles that delve into different aspects of the GTD methodology.
+Aspects such as having a clear vision to be more creative, approaching work in a productive way, creating structures that work and knowing how to relax despite being on the move.

-Beyond a simple method of personal organization, GTD is a philosophy that seeks to build the habits and qualities that are critical in today’s workplace:
+More than just a method of personal organization, GTD is a philosophy that seeks to create the habits and skills that are critical in today’s workplace:

-• Keep calm and control in the middle of the huge amount of data you are sprinkled with every day.
+• Remain calm and in control in the midst of the enormous amount of data that comes your way every day.

-• Define doable projects despite the ambiguous information and external pressures.
+• Define achievable projects despite ambiguous information and external pressures.

-• Reorganize tasks, redefine priorities and regain balance as circumstances change.
+• Reorganizing tasks, reprioritizing and regaining balance when circumstances change.

-• Being alone, but in cooperation with everyone else.
+• Being alone, yet in cooperation with everyone.

 • Renegotiate implicit and explicit agreements, with others and with yourself.

-• Express and consider all ideas, good or bad, and evaluate them objectively.
+• Express and take into account all ideas, good or bad, and evaluate them objectively.

-• Refocus rapidly on the results you want and the actions that lead you to them, as you confront new challenges and obstacles.
+• Quickly orient yourself to the results you want and the actions that lead to them, as soon as you encounter new challenges and obstacles.

-• Being able to collect, clarify, update, review, reassess and renegotiate your personal and professional commitments consistently, so all your energies are available for what you are doing right now.
+• Being able to capture, clarify, organize, review, reconsider and renegotiate your professional and personal commitments on a constant basis, so that you are always focused on what you are doing right now.

-I do not know if you are going to be evaluated using all these criteria in your next job interview.
-What I do know is that the odds of staying in that job and succeed—or carrying out your personal project successfully—will depend on your self-management ability, knowing how to deal with surprises and being able to relax in high-pressure situations.
-Exactly the skills that GTD encourages per se.
+I don’t know if you will be evaluated according to all these criteria in your next job interview.
+What I do know is that the chances of you staying in that position and thriving, or successfully carrying out your own personal project, will depend on your ability to manage yourself, to deal with surprises and to be able to relax in high-pressure situations.

 Francisco Sáez